thomas-melville/myNotes/General/Career_Development/microservices/microservices.md

 Linux containers have been around for 10 years. cgroups was contributed by Google in 2008
-Docker simplified the user experience
+Docker simplified the user experience chroot was introduced to the linux kernel in 1979

 layered
 	images are layered one on top of another to provide additional functionality.